The Upstairs Hallway Mirror: From 1935 to House 173 - Part 2

 Nonetheless, I went ahead and put a coat on the frame just to protect the glazing.
 You never know when you get to dusting or cleaning or something - just sayin'.

 I suppose all that's left to do is to show you the mirror and its natural habitat.
 This mirror is now in the upstairs hallway, as you could tell by the title of the last two posts.
 So, let me give you a brief tour of the hallway.
 First is a long shot picture of the hallway.
-What you'll see on the left is some kind of plaster sculpture we got a maybe 25 or so years ago at Pier 1 Imports.
+What you'll see on the left is some kind of plaster sculpture we got maybe 25 or so years ago at Pier 1 Imports.
 Across from that is where the mirror will be hung, where there was some kind of Greek or Roman scene that we've had just as long, also Pier 1.

 Also in the hallway is the light.
 We put it in back when we finished the stairwell and hallways back in 2018.
 It's a Craftsman style, and the shade is yellow, green and red, and ended up dictating the color scheme up there.

 Which brings us to the other piece in the hallway...the red, yellow and green accent table I built back in 2020 just for fun and inspired by a picture I saw somewhere on the internet.
 One thing of particular note about the table is the top shelf is a very similar red to the mirror frame.
-It must have been one of the reds I tried to choose from but, who knows!

 Wow.
 I really got off track here, so let's get back to it.
 So here's a couple shots of the new-old mirror in its natural habitat!
 This first one, obviously, is facing toward the stairwell.